sampsyo/cs6120/content/blog/2020-10-04-alive/index.md

 which gives a counterexample for `4`-bit unsigned integers.
 Here, the issue is that the optimization causes the target to produce a different result for a specific input that causes no undefined behavior in the source program.
 Note that the source program uses `nsw` to indicate that signed overflow is undefined behavior but assumes that unsigned overflow is not undefined behavior.
 This is why the counterexample produced by Alive uses unsigned integers.

-The authors of Alive opened a [bug report](pr21245) and a fix was accepted where the pre-condition of the optimization was strengthened to
+The authors of Alive opened a [bug report][pr21245] and a fix was accepted where the pre-condition of the optimization was strengthened to:

 ```
 Pre: C2 % (1<<C1) == 0 && C1 != width(C1)-1